 Spoken Cantonese Is Different From Written Cantonese

 Another reason why Cantonese is considered hard by many language learners is that the spoken and written form is different.
-There are also other languages that have a similar case as Cantonese, like the Japanese language.
-In Cantonese, the words you say are not the same as what you write.
+Other languages have a similar case as Cantonese, like the Japanese language.
+In Cantonese, your words are not the same as what you write.

 Many Cantonese learners begin learning the spoken form to be able to communicate with other people.
 They will just slowly learn the written form later on, which is a smart move.
 But, some Cantonese language learners gave up or never bothered to learn Cantonese because traditional Chinese characters